plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 example, _she_ said this, or _he_ said that, or _they_ are coming over for dinner.

-In the good old days a handful of pronouns sufficed.
-It used to be:
+Pronouns used to be self-evident:

 - he
 - she